tianrun-chen/SAM-Adapter-PyTorch/README.md

 <a href='https://arxiv.org/abs/2304.09148'><img src='https://img.shields.io/badge/ArXiv-2304.09148-red' /></a>

+Update on 28 April: We tested the performance of polyp segmentation to show our approach can also work on medical datasets.

+Update on 22 April: We report our SOTA result based on ViT-H version of SAM (use demo.yaml).
+We have also uploaded the yaml config for ViT-L and ViT-B version of SAM, suitable  GPU with smaller memory (e.g. NVIDIA Tesla V-100), although they may compromise on accuracy.

 ## Environment
 This code was implemented with Python 3.8 and PyTorch 1.13.0.
 You can install all the requirements via:
 ```bash